Local Access to Huge Random Objects through Partial Sampling: Local-Access Implementations for Random Undirected Graphs

-To obtain a random neighbor, we first choose a bucket $B_v^{(i)}$ uniformly at random.
-If the bucket is not yet filled, we invoke $\func{fill}(v,i)$ and fill this bucket.
-Then, we \emph{accept} the sampled bucket for generating our random neighbor with probability proportional to $|P_v^{(i)}|$.
-More specifically, let $M = \Theta(\log n)$ be the upper bound on the maximum number of neighbors in any bucket, as derived in Lemma~\ref{lem:max_bucket_size}; we accept this bucket with probability $|P_v^{(i)}|/M$, which is well-defined (i.e., does not exceed $1$) with high probability.
-(Note that if $P_v^{(i)} = \emptyset$, we remove $i$ from the pool, then repeat as usual.)
-If we choose to accept this bucket, we return a random neighbor from $P_v^{(i)}$.
-Otherwise, \emph{reject} this bucket and repeat the process again.
+To obtain a random neighbor, we first choose a block $B^{(i)}_v$ uniformly at random, and invoke $\func{Fill}(v,i)$ if the block is \emph{unfilled}.
+Then, we \emph{accept} the sampled block for generating our random neighbor with probability proportional to $|P_v^{(i)}|$.
+More specifically, if $M = \Theta(\log n)$ is an upper bound on the maximum number of neighbors in any block (see Lemma~\ref{lem:MaxBlockSize}), we accept block $B^{(i)}_v$ with probability $|P_v^{(i)}|/M$, which is well-defined (i.e., does not exceed $1$) with high probability.
+Note that if $P_v^{(i)} = \emptyset$, we sample another block.
+If we choose to accept $B^{(i)}_v$, we return a random neighbor from $P_v^{(i)}$.
+Otherwise, \emph{reject} this block and repeat the process again.

-Since the returned value is always a member of $P_v^{(i)}$, a valid neighbor is always returned.
-Further, $i$ is removed from $R$ only if $B_v^{(i)}$ does not contain any neighbors.
-So, if $v$ has any neighbor, $\func{random-neighbor}$ does not return $\bot$.
-We now proceed to showing the correctness of the algorithm and bound the number of iterations required for the rejection sampling process. \begin{restatable}{lem}{rand-gen-correct} Algorithm~\ref{alg:random} returns a uniformly random neighbor of vertex $v$. \end{restatable} \begin{proof} It suffices to show that the probability that any neighbor in $\Gamma(v)$ is return with uniform positive probability, within the same iteration.
-Fix a single iteration and consider a vertex $u\in P_v^{(i)}$: we compute the probability that $u$ is accepted.
-The probability that $i$ is picked is $1/|R|$, the probability that $B_v^{(i)}$ is accepted is $|P_v^{(i)}|/M$, and the probability that $u$ is chosen among $P_v^{(i)}$ is $1/|P_v^{(i)}|$.
-Hence, the overall probability of returning $u$ in a single iteration of the loop is $1/(|R|\cdot M)$, which is positive and independent of $u$.
+Since the returned vertex is always a member of $P_v^{(i)}$, a valid neighbor is always returned.
+We now show that the algorithm correctly samples a uniformly random neighbor and bound the number of iterations required for the rejection sampling process. \begin{restatable}{lemma}{rand-gen-correct} Algorithm~\ref{alg:random} returns a uniformly random neighbor of vertex $v$. \end{restatable} \begin{proof} It suffices to show that the probability that any neighbor in $\Gamma(v)$ is return with uniform positive probability, within the same iteration.
+Fixing a single iteration and consider a vertex $u\in P_v^{(i)}$, we compute the probability that $u$ is accepted.
+The probability that $B^{(i)}_vi$ is chosen is $1/|\vec B_v|$, the probability that $B^{(i)}_v$ is accepted is $|P_v^{(i)}|/M$, and the probability that $u$ is chosen among $P_v^{(i)}$ is $1/|P_v^{(i)}|$.
+Hence, the overall probability of returning $u$ in a single iteration of the loop is $1/(|\vec B_v|\cdot M)$, which is positive and independent of $u$.
 Therefore, each vertex is returned with the same probability. \end{proof}